 Where else can you find crocodiles and alligators coexisting peacefully — or, at least, usually peacefully?
 (Spoiler: nowhere in the world!)

 But even if you’re not into reptiles, there’s a lot to love about this swampy south Florida National Park.
 You’ll experience some of the darkest, most star-speckled skies in the country, not to mention the opportunity for the unique thrill of an airboat ride.
 And since you already came so far south, why not continue down some of America’s most scenic highways, including the Seven Mile Bridge, to reach Key West and get that iconic Mile Marker 0 selfie?
+Of course, the area is also famous for the amazing Key West Fishing too, spending a day by the water down here is sure to be an experience!

 7. The Colorado River in Arizona